lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 requires from its transfer protocols are connection and error handling.

-In addition to reliable transport, CMP requires connection and error handling from the transfer protocol, which is all covered by HTTP.
+CMP can benefit from utilizing a reliable transport and it requires connection and error handling from the transfer protocol, which is all covered by HTTP.
 Additionally, delayed delivery of CMP response messages may be handled at transfer level, regardless of the message contents.
 Since {{RFC9480}} extends the polling